 “It was a beautiful autumn day for the groundbreaking of the new Assisted Living community for Evenglow – The Lodge at Evenglow.
 Everyone is ready to get this project underway because once we complete this phase we are extremely grateful and excited to be building 44 of the most innovative independent living apartments in downtown Pontiac which we are calling The Residences of Evenglow,” said Carolyn Floyd, marketing and sales advisor for Tandem Senior Living Advisors, the marketing and sales partner for Evenglow.

-“Evenglow Senior Living got it strut with a woman named Ada Swords,” said Carol Flessner, Evenglow Board of Trustees president.
+“Evenglow Senior Living got its start with a woman named Ada Swords,” said Carol Flessner, Evenglow Board of Trustees president.
 “Mrs. Swords was a retired farmer’s wife living here in Livingston County.
 She noticed other seniors whose spouses had passed or whose children had moved away.
 She perceived a great need for seniors to have friendships, social interactions and community.
 This inspired her to leave a legacy gift to create a retirement community.”

 Out of that came the seven-story Evenglow Lodge that towers over the downtown area.
 The Tjardes Health Center, which is attached to the north of the current lodge, was completed in 1983.
 The creation of The Inn at Evenglow for memory care patients came about in 2001.
 Now is the development of the new assisted living facility to be built right next to that building.